morganstanley/testplan/doc/en/multitest.rst

   Primary: (2 suites, 6 testcases)
   Secondary: (1 suite, 3 testcases)

-``--info json`` dumps many metadata about the testplan, with testsuite and testcase locations.
+``--info json`` dumps many metadata about the testplan with testsuite and testcase locations.
 It is useful for tools that want to gain info about tests without running them.
 It has a
 form: ``--info json:/path/to/file.json`` in which case the json is saved to ``/path/to/file.json`` instead of dumping to the stdout.